jhejlik/Mageek_OpenmageTheme/README.md

 # Mageek_OpenmageTheme
 Admin Theme for Openmage (Magento LTS) overrides the default Magento admin theme.
+The minimalist header with menu provides more space for data.
+Colouring based on the default template does not shock current Magento users.
+Compatible with all pages and third party extensions.
+Random [images from Unsplash](https://unsplash.com) on login page are lazy loaded.
 You can switch back to the default theme on the **System->Configuration->Admin** page.

+**What comes next**:
+- Replace old gif icons with svg.
+- Responsive layout.
+- Maintain maximum compatibility with current extensions.
+- Maybe dark mode

+## Screenshots

 ### Login Page
 ![01-login-page](https://user-images.githubusercontent.com/1067045/85208154-5f7b3900-b32e-11ea-8c22-eba3eb74f447.jpg)
 ### Popup Message